haijin-development/php-validations/documentation/built-in-validation-constraints.md

 ```php
 $object->is_optional()
 ```
-Does not add any ValidationError.
+Does not add any Validation_Error.

 <a name="c-1-4"></a>
 ### is_empty()